antleaf/journal_comparison_service_data_collection/Information_Power_Framework.md

 ### Price Breakdown: Journal Submission On First Decision
 **Requirement:** Required

 **Validation:** Percentage as a number with two decimal places.
 A period (dot) should be used as the decimal separator.
-Must be less than or equal to 100.00
+Must be less than or equal to 100.00, and greater than or equal to 0.00

-The values of the *Price Breakdown:* columns must add up to 100.00 in total.
+The values of the *Price Breakdown:* columns must add up to 100.00 or 0.00 in total.

 **Guidance:** i.e. triaging [NB this line is separated from the next in order to accommodate the Open Platform publishing model]